-In the last 12 years we have been involved in more than 240 ERP implementations of various size and complexity.
-A common question we are often often asked is;
+In the last 12 years, we have been involved in more than 240 ERP implementations of various sizes and complexity.
+A common question we are often asked is;

 “how do I ensure that I get the ERP Return on Investment and how do I measure it (with specific reference to my ERP implementation)?”

-The two main components to the ERP Return on Investment calculation
+The two main components of the ERP Return on Investment calculation